KhartesViewer/khartes/README.md

 ### What the cursor is telling you

-As you work, you have probably noticed that the cursor changes its shape, depending on the contextwhere it is in the slice.
+As you work, you have probably noticed that the cursor changes its shape, depending on where it is in the slice.
 As a rule, the shape of the cursor tells you what the left mouse button will do if you push it.